-Govt gives councils $350,00 each to set up Three Waters
+Govt gives councils $350,000 each to set up Three Waters

 "This funding will allow local authorities to draw in expertise to support Councils through the Three Waters transition period, and continue business as usual."

 He said every council, regardless of size would get $350,000 over 12 months.
-Top-ups would be based on the funding method being used for the Better Off fund – the $500m fund councils can use for other "wellbeing" measures, such as pools, parks and gardens.
+Top-ups would be based on the funding method being used for the Better Off fund – the $2 billion fund councils can use for "wellbeing" measures, such as pools, parks and gardens.

+The reforms will move the management and assets of drinking, waste and stormwater management into four regional entities.
+While councils will own those entities, they would have minimal control over the assets.
+The legislation to create the entities is currently going through Parliament – earlier this week, the Labour Party put out a call for its supporters to put in submissions in support of it.

+The National Party and Act have both said they will repeal the reforms.
+Local Government spokesman Simon Watts said the latest $44 million funding announcement was "a desperate attempt to buy the support of local government, who are strongly opposed to this reform."

 "While we always knew there would be cost in the transition, that cost is dwarfed by the $185 billion bill ratepayers would face to maintain and upgrade infrastructure over the next 30 years.